hashicorp/terraform-website/content/source/docs/enterprise/admin/logging.html.md

 ### Google Cloud Platform Cloud Logging

+Sending to Google Cloud Platform Cloud Logging is only supported when Terraform Enterprise is located within GCP due to how Fluent Bit reads GCP credentials.

 This example configuration forwards all logs to Google Cloud Platform Cloud Logging (formerly known as Stackdriver).
 Refer to the [`stackdriver` Fluent Bit output plugin documentation](https://docs.fluentbit.io/manual/pipeline/outputs/stackdriver)